chuckedfromspace/mrpod/doc/vector_field_decomposition_2.rst

 .. image:: images/fig_mix_mrpodps_12.png
   :scale: 66 %

-Analogously we can impose a bandpass filter to extract the added dynamic:
+Analogously we can impose another bandpass filter to extract the added dynamic ( by setting `n_scale=1` in the Python script above):

 .. image:: images/fig_mix_mrpodmodes_34.png